ibadetazemi/-Tableau-Project/README.md

 QUESTIONS:

+QUESTIONS:
 1.)
-What are the current rental prices for each neighbourhood?
+Which are the most popular neighborhoods, along with their listings?
 2.)
-Which are the most popular neighborhoods, along with their listings?
+Regarding listings, how are factors such as: (ratings)?
 3.)
 Regarding neighborhoods, how are factors such as: (score ratings)?
 4.)
-What is the median of different property type and room count?
+What are the varying differences between hosts and factors like: number of listings per host?
 5.)
+What are the varying differences between property type and factors like: number of listings?
+6.)
+What are the current rental prices for each neighbourhood?
+7.)
+What are the varying differences of different property type and room count?
+8.)
 How is the pricing varying with: (property type)?
-6.)
+9.)
 What are the different correlations between hosts and factors like reviews & price?
-7.)
+10.)
 What are the varying costs of different room types?
-8.)
+11.)
 What is the difference between different room types in varying and count of room type?
-9.)
+12.)
 What are the varying differences between hosts and factors like: reviews?
-10.)
+13.)
 How do hosts, vary regarding pricing for different room types.
 With factors such as: (score ratings, records, beds, number of listings, price etc.)?
-11.)
+14.)
 What are the current prices of different property type and room type?
+15.)
+How do room type + count of room type vary from year to year?

 Why Airbnb ?